 From the top you get a magnificent view of the surrounding hills and the ‘bili gola’ (a pond with green water) which was earlier used by the Jain monks.

 There are a few Jain shrines with idols of Jain tirthankaras.
 There are many inscriptions (in Kannada and Hindi) on the floor and on the boulders are embossed with images of Jain monks and legends.
-Going further up I finally got a glimpse of Bahubali.
+On going further up I finally got a glimpse of Bahubali.
 It was better than I expected.
 There were very few people, so I had enough time to clearly view the magnificent colossus.
 The freestanding monolithic granite statue depicts Bahubali in Kayotsarga meditation posture in which he stood over a year without food and water.
 Such was his penance that, as sculpted in the statue, anthills grew at his feet and tendrils- madhava lata twirled around his arms.
-The naked statue and his wide open eyes show the extreme austerities he observed in his path of attaining Kevali Arihanta or the perfect knowledge and enlightenment.
+The naked statue and his wide open eyes shows the extreme austerities he observed in his path of attaining Kevali Arihanta or the perfect knowledge and enlightenment.

 I wish to return to this place during the Mahamastakabhisheka festival when this gigantic statue will be anointed with water, vermilion, milk, sandalwood, turmeric, etc.